UnitedEffects/ueauth/README.md

 * Group requires activation code and is active false to start
     * create is security code + active=false + email (done)
     * dal respects active (done)
+     - this is broken... can't get passport auth to work
     * Account post to an inactive group with the initialAccessToken sets it active, and sets the account ID as the owner (TODO TEST)
     * retest accounts
 * FIX BOILERPLATE JSONSCHEMA MODEL